dantleech/blog/source/_posts/2019-07-18-cesis-laatre.md

 ![Campsite](/images/tallinn/2019-07-18/7.JPG)

-*Campsite*
+*Campsite, flag poles out of shot on the left have Estonian, EU and German flags flying*

-Blossom (or seeds) are falling from the trees today, and as I'm typing this and looking ahead of me I can see hundreds of little seed-particles blowing around, there are several on my laptop keyboard.
+Seeds are falling from the trees today, and as I'm typing this and looking ahead of me I can see hundreds of little seed-particles blowing around, there are several on my laptop keyboard.

 Today was a good day for cycling, despite the rain earlier, the weather has been perfect.